 I teach graduate and undergraduate courses in computer engineering.
 Most recently, I taught ECE/CS 541, Computer System Analysis.
 ECE 541/CS 541 is a comprehensive introduction to methods for computer system and network analysis.
 It focuses on methods that are applicable to a wide range of systems and practical uses and implementations of these methods.
 Broadly speaking, the course is divided into three parts: analytic/numerical modeling, simulation, and measurement.
 Each of these three approaches to computer system and network analysis has important uses, and will be covered in detail.
 Using each of these methods, the course will address models for performance, dependability (reliability and availability), security (availability, integrity, confidentiality), survivability, and performability (combined performance/dependability/security) analysis.

-Dr. Sanders's research interests include dependability/security evaluation, architecting reliable & secure systems, stochastic modeling, and performance evaluation of distributed systems.
-He has published more than 200 technical papers in these areas.
+Dr. Sanders's research interests include dependability/security evaluation, architecting of reliable & secure systems, stochastic modeling, and performance evaluation of distributed systems.
+He has published more than 250 technical papers in those areas.
 He is a co-developer of three tools for assessing the performability of systems represented as stochastic activity networks: METASAN, UltraSAN, and Möbius.
-Möbius and UltraSAN have been distributed widely to industry and academia; more than 500 licenses for the tools have been issued to universities, companies, and NASA for evaluating the performance, dependability, security, and performability of a variety of systems.
+Möbius and UltraSAN have been distributed widely to industry and academia; more than 1,400 licenses for the tools have been issued to universities, companies, and NASA for evaluating the performance, dependability, security, and performability of a variety of systems.
 He is also a co-developer of the Loki distributed system fault injector and the AQuA/ITUA middlewares for providing dependability/security to distributed and networked applications.
 He is also currently the Director and PI of the DOE/DHS Trustworthy Cyber Infrastructure for Power (TCIPG) Center.
 In all these activities, he leads and conducts research to architect and validate systems that are intended to be trustworthy (secure, reliable, safe, and survivable).